Photos by James J. Robinson

 Australian photographer James J. Robinson has got a way with light.

-The young creative’s subjects, bathed in the golden hues of sundown or neon infused, late night lights, look like frames pulled from a movie screen.
+The young creative’s subjects, bathed in the golden hues of sundown or late-night neon, look like frames pulled from a movie screen.
 Which makes sense, given that filmmaking was his first love, with photography being a natural extension of his story-based approach to creating art.
-Whether pulling references from some of his favourite realms of Asian cinema or single frames from film classics, capturing his group of close-knit friends at work in their own studios, or even shooting big name celebrities on VHS in intimate, rarely seen moments, Robinson’s work is the kind that will latch itself onto your brain with ease.
+Whether pulling references from some of his favourite realms of Asian cinema or single frames from film classics, capturing his group of close-knit friends at work in their own studios, or even shooting big-name celebrities on VHS in intimate, rarely seen moments, Robinson’s work is the kind that will latch itself onto your brain with ease.

 Now based in NYC, Robinson continues to bulk out his already impressive list of clients and collaborators, working with adidas, The New York Times, Vogue, DC and more.
 And, he co-founded creative agency AEVOE in his teens, at an age when the rest of us were figuring out to pass high school while exerting the least possible effort.
-At one point, Robinson was juggling a roster of over 30 photographers and filmmakers with the purpose of connecting talented peers with clients—a noble cause in an industry that too often relies on the ‘it’s not what you know, it’s who you know’ mantra.
 Despite the constant downpour of projects, Robinson took some time out to chat cinematic inspirations, evolving past defunct Tumblrs, and finding happiness in juggling work, below.

 How would you explain where you grew up to someone who’s never been there?